zaber04/ip-address-manager/README.md

 ## Angular Challengers

-As a primarily backend developer, I don't always implement front end and hence I am a lot behind on current structure of angular.
+As a primarily backend developer, I rarely implement front end and hence I am a lot behind on current structure of angular.
 While working with this project, I noticed angular 17 is a lot different from the versions I have previously used (9-14).
 Looks like I need to spend 100 hours on angular practice.

-Due to time constraint, I developed front end in half a day (intentionally avoiding modular structure) with some help from ai.
+Due to time constraint, I developed front end in less than a day (intentionally avoiding modular structure) with some help from ai and the code is a pure mumbo jumbo.
 This part is not production ready.
 It has several incosistency and failure scenarios.
 Will re-write this once get some time.
+Services has too many methods in one file (no seperation of concern).

 However, working with the project made me research current trend in angular and helped refresh the experience.
+It definitely made me careful about the api end point output pattern and make all apis output consistent.
+This was a learning experience.